cake-tech/cakewallet-guides/docs/basic-features/restore-wallet-from-hardware.md

 Connect your hardware wallet device via either via bluetooth or USB.

+Make sure your hardware wallet has your selected crypto app open *before* selecting to use it.

 Once you see your device, select it from the menu and allow access (if applicable).

 ![Swipe left to right](restore-6.png){:width="32%"}